cloudfoundry/bosh-google-cpi-release/docs/bosh/README.md

   erb manifest.yml.erb > manifest.yml
   ```

-1. Deploy the new manifest to create a BOSH Director:
+1. Deploy the new manifest to create a BOSH Director.
+Note that this can take
+15-20 minutes to complete.
+You may want to consider starting this command in a
+terminal multiplexer such as `tmux` or `screen`.

   ```
   bosh-init deploy manifest.yml